Accounting Equation for a Corporation: Transactions C7–C8

 The effect on the accounting equation from the transactions through December 8 is shown here:

-The totals after the first eight transactions indicate that the corporation has assets of $17,200.
-The creditors have provided $7,120 and the company's stockholders have provided $10,080.
-The accounting equation also indicates that the company's creditors have a claim of $7,120 and the stockholders have a residual claim of $10,080.
+The totals after the first eight transactions indicate that the corporation had assets of $17,200.
+The creditors had provided $7,120 and the company's stockholders provided $10,080.
+The accounting equation also indicates that the company's creditors had a claim of $7,120 and the stockholders had a residual claim of $10,080.

 **The income statement (which reports the corporation's revenues, expenses, gains, and losses for a specified time period) is a link between balance sheets.
 It provides the results of operations—an important part of the change in stockholders' equity.

 The income statement for ASI's first eight days of operations is shown here: